-Name Notes Cyber Corps: Scholarship For Service (SFS) Scholarship For Service (SFS) is designed to increase and strengthen the cadre of federal information assurance professionals that protect the government's critical information infrastructure.
+Name Notes Cyber Corps: Scholarship For Service (SFS) SFS is designed to increase and strengthen the cadre of federal information assurance professionals that protect the government's critical information infrastructure.
 This program provides scholarships that fully fund the typical costs that students pay for books, tuition, and room and board while attending an approved institution of higher learning.
-Institute for Information Infrastructure Protection (I3P) I3P is a consortium of leading universities, national laboratories and nonprofit institutions.
-I3P assembles multi- disciplinary and multi-institutional research teams able to bring in-depth analysis to complex and pressing problems Research outcomes are shared at I3P-sponsored workshops, professional conferences and in peer-reviewed journals, as well as via technology transfer to end-users.
-Internet Security Alliance (ISA) ISAalliance is a nonprofit collaboration between the Electronic Industries Alliance (EIA), a federation of trade associations, and Carnegie Mellon University's CyLab.
-National Association of State Chief Information Officers (NASCIO) NASCIO provides state CIOs and state members with products and services designed to support the challenging role of the state CIO, stimulate the exchange of information and promote the adoption of IT best practices and innovations.
-The Resource Guide provides examples of state awareness programs and initiatives.
-National Initiative for Cybersecurity Education (NICE) The goal of NICE is to establish an operational, sustainable and continually improving cybersecurity education program for the nation to use sound cyber practices that will enhance the nation's security.
-NIST is leading the NICE initiative, including more than 20 federal departments and agencies, to ensure coordination, cooperation, focus, public engagement, technology transfer, and sustainability.
-National Security Cyberspace Institute (NSCI) NSCI provides education, research and analysis services to government, industry, and academic clients aiming to increase cyberspace awareness, interest, knowledge, and/or capabilities.
+Institute for Information Infrastructure Protection (I3P) I3P is a consortium of leading universities, national laboratories, and nonprofit institutions.
+It assembles multidisciplinary and multi-institutional research teams able to bring in-depth analysis to complex and pressing problems.
+Research outcomes are shared at I3P-sponsored workshops, professional conferences, and in peer-reviewed journals, as well as via technology transfer to end-users.
+Internet Security Alliance (ISA) ISA is a nonprofit collaboration between the Electronic Industries Alliance, a federation of trade associations, and Carnegie Mellon University's CyLab.
+National Association of State Chief Information Officers (NASCIO) NASCIO provides state chief information officers (CIOs) and state members with products and services designed to support the challenging role of the state CIO, stimulate the exchange of information, and promote the adoptio of IT best practices and innovations.
+The resource guide provides examples of state awareness programs and initiatives.
+National Initiative for Cybersecurity Education (NICE) The goal of NICE is to establish an operational, sustainable, and continually improving cybersecurity education program for the nation to use sound cyber practices that will enhance the nation's security.
+The National Institute of Standards and Technology (NIST) is leading the NICE initiative, including more than 20 federal departments and agencies, to ensure coordination, cooperation, focus, public engagement, technology transfer, and sustainability.
+National Security Cyberspace Institute (NSCI) NSCI provides education, research, and analysis services to government, industry, and academic clients aiming to increase cyberspace awareness, interest, knowledge, and capabilities.
 U.S. Cyber Challenge (USCC) USCC's goal is to find 10,000 of America's best and brightest to fill the ranks of cybersecurity professionals where their skills can be of the greatest value to the nation.